 Step #12 – Take care of yourself

 Many of these steps are geared toward you and your spouse.
-Focusing so much of your mental energy on your relationship may prevent you from caring for your own needs.
+Focusing so much of your physical and mental health and energy on your relationship may prevent you from caring for your own unmet emotional needs first.
 Take time to check in with yourself.
 Are you taking the time to eat well-rounded meals?
 Are you showering, getting outside, or going to bed early enough?
 Your self-care is essential in making sure you are emotionally available to show up during this healing process.

 Step #13 – Take time to repair trust with yourself

 Trusting yourself after a betrayal can be scary.
 You might have doubts about whether you can trust yourself with your emotions or your ability to go about your daily routine.
 Taking things one step at a time helps break down large tasks.
 If you’re struggling with daily tasks, reading affirmations can reinforce the belief that you can handle this difficult time in your life.